rpurinton/discommand2/README.md

 ## License

 Discommand2 is open-source software licensed under the MIT license.
+See the full license file at [LICENSE](https://github.com/rpurinton/discommand2/blob/master/LICENSE).